AnnZoeFreelancer/Namaste-React/Notes/NR-Ch-11-DataIsTheNewOil.md

 You can see the shimmer.
 You can see Ranked, in order of time it took more to load.

-If we have user ingo
+If we have user info
 const AppLayout = ()=>{
     const [user,setUser]= useSate({
         name: "Ann",